camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

   </tbody>
 </table>

-Camunda BPM supports custom validators.
+Camunda Platform supports custom validators.
 Custom validators are referenced using their fully qualified classname or an expression.
 Expressions can be used for resolving Spring or CDI @Named beans:

 ```xml
 <camunda:formField